MicrosoftDocs/bot-docs/articles/what-is-new-archive.md

 Welcome to the August 2020 release of the Bot Framework SDK.
 There are a number of updates in this version that we hope you will like; some of the key highlights include:

-- [Documentation](#documentation): improvements to existing documentation, including READMEs for the code and samples repositories.
+- [Documentation](#documentation): improvements to existing documentation, including `README` files for the code and samples repositories.
 - [Customer supportability](#customer-supportability): improvements focused on developers seeking assistance using the Bot Framework, tools and SDKs.
 - [Customer requests](#customer-requests): improvements focused on feature requests from the developer community and 3rd parties using the Bot Framework SDK and tools.
 - [Code quality](#code-quality): improvements focused on unit and functional test coverage and on the reference documentation.